wazuh/wazuh-documentation/source/docker-monitor/monitoring_containers_activity.rst

 Docker has added new features which was not exist before.
 Docker containers have a special properties and it is very interesting to monitor events which happen in this containers.

-This module adds the capability of monitoring events on Docker containers.
-Events as starting, stopping or pausing a container are catched if this module is enabled.
+This wodle adds the capability of monitoring events on Docker containers.
+Events as starting, stopping or pausing a container are catched if this wodle is enabled.

 Wodle requirements
 ^^^^^^^^^^^^^^^^^^